mosaic-design-system/docs/src/components/selector.md

       Selectors can be selected, unselected, or indeterminate.
 They also have active, read-only and disabled states.
 Like Checkboxes, Selectors are used for multiple choices, not for mutually exclusive choices.
 Each Selector works independently from other Selectors in a list, therefore checking an additional Selector does not affect any other selections.

+      Do not use a Selector if a user can select only one option from a list.
+In this case, Radio Buttons \[link to Radio Buttons page] should be used instead.
+Selectors allow the user to select multiple items in a set whereas Radio Buttons allow the user to select only one option.

+      Selectors are easy to scan to see if they are selected and are more visually prominent than unselected items.
+They also make it easier to compare available items.
     icon: file_invoice
   - title: Code
     hook: code